Temperate rainforest: High elevation mountain rainforests (Taiwan)

 These forests are found in eastern Taiwan and Taiwan's Central Mountain Ranges, part of the Taiwan subtropical evergreen forest region covering the higher elevations.
-Most of the lower elevations are covered by subtropical broadleaf evergreen forests, dominated by Chinese Cryptocarya (Cryptocarya chinensis), Castanopsis hystrix and Japanese Blue Oak (Quercus glauca).
-Higher elevations give way to temperate forests with large stands of old growth Taiwan Cypress (Chamaecyparis taiwanensis), Camphor tree (Cinnamomum camphora), maple (Acer spp.), Chinese yew (Taxus chinensis), Taiwan Hemlock (Tsuga chinensis), and Taiwan Douglas-fir (Pseudotsuga sinensis var. wilsoniana).
-These higher elevation forests include also giant conifers Formosan Cypress (Chamaecyparis formosensis) and Taiwania (Taiwania cryptomerioides) Some fine examples of forests are found in Yushan (Jade Mountain) National Park and Alishan.
+Most of the lower elevations are covered by subtropical broadleaf evergreen forests, dominated by Chinese cryptocarya (Cryptocarya chinensis), Castanopsis hystrix and Japanese blue oak (Quercus glauca).
+Higher elevations give way to temperate forests with large stands of old growth Taiwan cypress (Chamaecyparis taiwanensis), camphor tree (Cinnamomum camphora), maple (Acer spp.), Chinese yew (Taxus chinensis), Taiwan hemlock (Tsuga chinensis), and Taiwan Douglas-fir (Pseudotsuga sinensis var. wilsoniana).
+These higher elevation forests also include the giant conifers Formosan cypress (Chamaecyparis formosensis) and Taiwania (Taiwania cryptomerioides).
+Some fine examples of forests are found in Yushan (Jade Mountain) National Park and Alishan.

 Baekdu Mountain Range (Taebaek and Sobaek Mountain Ranges) and South Sea forests (Korea)

 Baemsagol valley of Jirisan, which is the southern end of Baekdu Mountain Range.

 The forests that cover the mountains and valleys of the Baekdu Mountain Range – from Mt.
 Baekdu, in the north, to Mt.
 Jiri, in the southwest, forming the spine of the Korean Peninsula – and the southern coast and islands of the peninsula – including Jeju Island – feature a wide variety of conifers and broadleaf trees.
 Much of these forests are protected in mountain and marine national forests, such as in Hallyeohaesang National Park, which encompasses 150.14 km2 of mountainous forests spread out over 69 uninhabited islands and 30 inhabited islands in Korea's South Sea that provide a home to 1,142 plant species, including major species such as red pine, black pine, common camellia, serrata oak, and cork oak, as well as rare species such as nadopungnan (Phalaenopsis japonica), daeheongnan (Cymbidium macrorhizon) and the Korean winter hazel (Corylopsis coreana).
 Major animals species, such as otters, small-eared cats, and badgers also call Hallyeohaesang National Park home, and overall there are 25 mammal species, 115 bird species, 16 reptile species, 1,566 insect species, and 24 freshwater fish species found among the forested, mountains islands.

 Seoraksan National Park covers 398.539 km2 of mountainous forests near the eastern coast of the Korean Peninsula, and is a UNESCO designated Biosphere Preservation District.
 Over 2,000 animal species live in Seoraksan, including the Korean goral, musk deer, and there are also more than 1,400 rare plant species, such as the edelweiss.